sefffal/Octofitter.jl/docs/src/samplers.md

 Similarily, fewer samples are required.
 This is because unlike Affine Invariant MCMC, HMC produces samples that are much less correlated after each step (i.e. the autocorrelation time is much shorter).

 `octofit` will internally use Pathfinder to warm up the sampler, reducing convergence times signficantly.
-This can be bypassed by passing `pathfinder=false`.

 ### Usage